 - Add crushed ice and serve immediately.

 - You can add powdered sugar to the mixture and keep it.
-I don't add it as I would like to use artificial sweeteners for diabetics and those who don't take sugar.
+I don't add it as I would like to use other sweeteners for diabetics and those who don't take sugar.

 - If you prefer a slightly pungent taste add a few more peppercorns.